hazelcast/hazelcast-nodejs-client/DOCUMENTATION.md

 ### 8.4.8.
 Using Reliable Topic

 Hazelcast `ReliableTopic` is a distributed topic implementation backed up by the `Ringbuffer` data structure.
-For details, see the [Reliable Topic section](https://docs.hazelcast.com/imdg/latest/data-structures/reliable-topic.html) in the Hazelcast IMDG
+For details, see the [Reliable Topic section](https://docs.hazelcast.com/hazelcast/latest/data-structures/reliable-topic) in the Hazelcast Reference Manual.
-Reference Manual.

 A Reliable Topic usage example is shown below.